- Outdoor Program Home

 Watchung Cub Scout Day Camp offers some great programs for all of our Cub Scouts.
 Take a look at some of the things the boys will be doing at camp.
-If you are going into 4th or 5th grade, scroll down to the bottom for information on additional features of our Buckskin Program for Webelos Scouts.
-You may also want to view a 2012 sample weekly schedule.
+If you are going into 4th or 5th grade, scroll down to the bottom for information on additional features of our Webelos rogram.
+You may also want to view a sample weekly schedule.
 (Some programs may vary each year).

 Scouts get to participate in raising the American flag and the New Jersey state flag on our camp’s flagpoles.
-Scouts recite the Cub Scout Promise and yell the Cub Scout Motto - Do Your Best!!
+Scouts recite the Scout oath and law and yell the Cub Scout motto - Do Your Best!!

 Archery is a popular activity.
 At the archery range, our nationally certified staff teaches proper archery safety and shooting techniques.
 Arm guards are provided for all archers.
 Scouts shoot against against traditional targets at age appropriate distances.
 We even offer compound bows.
 Everyone will be able to earn the Archery belt loop.